kalicyh/camera-gps/README.md

 I also only have access to an Alpha 6400, but it should probably work with most of the 6000 series devices (?).

+## How to install?
+- Get the APK from the releases and install it directly on your phone.
+Or use Obtainium and enter the repo URL for a more seamless experience.

 ## How does it work?

 ### Associate the device